Wool and linen preparation

 Although the use of silk in garments, accessories, and trims spread across social classes in the sixteenth century, wool and linen continued to feature at the lower social levels as the most important materials in all every day clothing—including undergarments, overdresses, outer garments, and accessories such as detachable sleeves, scarfs, and aprons.
 The quality of different types of woollens and linens, however, varied greatly and depended on the type of raw material, and the degree of care and finishing with which it was processed.
 But how were wool and linen fibres actually prepared?
 What skills were needed to produce good quality fibres?
 And how could the waste material be used effectively?

-- How were wool and silk fibres prepared in a domestic setting?
+- How were wool and linen fibres prepared in a domestic setting?

 - What skills and historical tools were needed to produce high quality wool and vegetable fibre?